 Jump to:Page Content

-There are two types of Federal Direct Loans availalbe for U.S. Citizens and Permanent Residents to borrow:
+There are two types of Federal Direct Loans available for U.S. Citizens and Permanent Residents to borrow:

 Borrowers are eligible to receive a Federal Direct Unsubsidized Stafford Loan for up to $20,500 per academic year.
-The interest rate for Stafford Loans to graduate students is fixed at 6.8% and 1% origination fee.
+The interest rate for Stafford Loans in 2016/2017 for graduate students is fixed at 5.31% which will begin accruing from the time the loan is disbursed.
+For loans first disbursed prior to October 1, 2016 a 1.068% origination fee is charged by the Department of Education which results in the loan borrower receiving 98.932% of the amount borrowed.
+For example, if a student borrows $20,500, he or she will receive $20,500 x 98.932% = $20,281.
 The maximum amount that can be received is the lesser of $20,500 or the difference between a student’s cost of education—as determined by Student Financial Services—and all other aid from all sources that a student is receiving.

 Interest begins accruing on Federal Direct Loans from the time it is disbursed.
 For students enrolled for the full academic year, loans will be disbursed in two equal amounts with one disbursement at the beginning of each semester.